blakewatson/htmlforpeople/src/06-adding-a-blog.md

 ## Recap: headings and lists

-We covered these briefly in part 2, [[Add content to your website]], but it’s worth recapping.
+We covered these briefly in chapter 2, [Add content to your website](/add-content-to-your-website), but it’s worth recapping.
 Our blog posts already use the topmost heading, the `<h1>`, but if you’re writing a blog post that needs more headings, that’s totally fine!

 Headings in HTML are hierarchical, meaning pages `<h2>` headings should follow `<h1>` headings, `<h3>` headings should follow `<h2>` headings, and so on.
 Technically, HTML gives us six heading levels—`<h1>` through `<h6>`.
 But moderation is key here.
 Ask yourself if you’re _really_ making your page easier to understand by adding so many levels of headings.
 My advice is try to stick with three levels or less.

 And of course we have lists.
-We also covered these in part 2 but lets look at them again.
+We also covered these in chapter 2 but lets look at them again.
 You’ve got two options here—a bulleted list (called _unordered_) and a numbered list (called _ordered_).

 Here’s a bulleted or _unordered_ list using the `<ul>` tag for the list and `<li>` for each _list item_.